How to Remove Wood Stain From Wood? (3 Methods)

 4. Remove the dust and let the wood settle.

-2. Use a Wood Stain Stripper
+2. Use a Wood Stain Remover

 Remove Wood Stain By Using Paint Stripper